Let’s talk about what looks best with your skin color.

 True red?
 Try a Polo shirt.
 Mellow rose is basically a light pink / peach color, so try a dressy button-up under a blazer.
 As long as you find something in between those two hues, you’re good.

 This is one of EG’s most popular posts.
 You can find the whole Back To Basics series here.
-This article was originally published April 21, 2011, and was last updated December 21, 2015.
+This article was originally published April 21, 2011, and was last updated June 17, 2018 (added video resource and more information to all sections).